sudho712/Personal-Assistant-Python-/README.md

 # Personal-Assistant-Python-
-This is the Personal Assistant like J.A.R.V.I.S  Using Python
+This is the Personal Assistant like J.A.R.V.I.S  Using Python.